phoenixfan86/fsbox/src/mods/minecraft/moonlight-lib.md

 ---
+title: "Moonlight Lib — download mod (lib) for"
-title: "Moonlight Lib — скачати мод"
+title_ua: "Moonlight Lib — скачати мод"
+description: "Moonlight Lib, formerly known as Selene Library, is a set of specialized utilities and shared code that I use for my modifications.
+The library includes such highly specialized functions as dynamic resource generation,"
 mod_name: "Moonlight Lib"
 game: "Minecraft"
 game_collection: "/mods/minecraft"